RakeshBusi/Micellaneous/README.md

 ### Summary
 1. **Cluster_distance**

-  This file contains the program to calculate the intra and inter distance bewteen the points
+  This file contains the program to calculate the intra and inter distance bewteen the points.
+2. To be continued